AUM’s 3-Stage admission process ensures a fair assessment of the student’s potential to pursue the undergraduate courses.

 - Note: Applicants who have not passed the Math test shall be entitled to re-apply for new admission and open a new file at the subsequent admission times as shall be announced at the time, provided the student’s admission has not been rejected for other reason under AUM Admission Policy.

-- Applications submitted by former students who withdrew from the university or were dismissed are not accepted and their admission will not be activated.
+- Applications submitted by former students who were dismissed are not accepted and their admission will not be activated.

 - An applicant who was previously enrolled in any other higher academic institution(s) post high school graduation, should submit documents as proof of such from that specific higher academic institution.
 A prospective student should not have been subjected to academic or non-academic dismissal from any other higher academic institution.